-In non-PWM waveform generation modes, the match output of the comparator can be forced by writing a one to the Force Output Compare (FOC1x) bit.
-Forcing Compare Match will not set the OCF1x Flag or reload/clear the timer, but the Waveform Output (OCW1x) will be updated as if a real Compare Match had occurred (the COM1x[1:0] bits settings define whether the Waveform Output (OCW1x) is set, cleared or toggled).
+In non-PWM waveform generation modes, the match output of the comparator can be forced by writing a one to the force output compare (FOC1x) bit.
+Forcing compare match will not set the OCF1x flag or reload/clear the timer, but the waveform output (OCW1x) will be updated as if a real compare match had occurred (the COM1x1:0 bits settings define whether the waveform output (OCW1x) is set, cleared or toggled).

-12.5.2 Compare Match Blocking by TCNT1 Write
+16.4.2 Compare Match Blocking by TCNT1 Write

-All CPU write operations to the TCNT1 Register will block any Compare Match that occur in the next timer clock cycle, even when the timer is stopped.
+All CPU write operations to the TCNT1 register will block any compare match that occur in the next timer clock cycle, even when the timer is stopped.
 This feature allows OCR1x to be initialized to the same value as TCNT1 without triggering an interrupt when the Timer/Counter clock is enabled.

-12.5.3 Using the Output Compare Unit
+16.4.3 Using the Output Compare Unit

-Since writing TCNT1 in any mode of operation will block all Compare Matches for one timer clock cycle, there are risks involved when changing TCNT1 when using the Output Compare Unit, independently of whether the Timer/Counter is running or not.
-If the value written to TCNT1 equals the OCR1x value, the Compare Match will be missed, resulting in incorrect waveform generation.
+Since writing TCNT1 in any mode of operation will block all compare matches for one timer clock cycle, there are risks involved when changing TCNT1 when using the output compare unit, independently of whether the Timer/Counter is running or not.
+If the value written to TCNT1 equals the OCR1x value, the compare match will be missed, resulting in incorrect waveform generation.
 Similarly, do not write the TCNT1 value equal to BOTTOM when the counter is down-counting.

-The setup of the Waveform Output (OCW1x) should be performed before setting the Data Direction Register for the port pin to output.
-The easiest way of setting the OCW1x value is to use the Force Output Compare (FOC1x) strobe bits in Normal mode.
-The OC1x keeps its value even when changing between Waveform Generation modes.
+The setup of the waveform Output (OCW1x) should be performed before setting the data direction register for the port pin to output.
+The easiest way of setting the OCW1x value is to use the force output compare (FOC1x) strobe bits in normal mode.
+The OC1x keeps its value even when changing between waveform generation modes.

-Be aware that the COM1x[1:0] bits are not double buffered together with the compare value.
-Changing the COM1x[1:0] bits will take effect immediately.
+Be aware that the COM1x1:0 bits are not double buffered together with the compare value.
+Changing the COM1x1:0 bits will take effect immediately.

-12.6 Dead Time Generator
+16.5 Dead Time Generator

-The Dead Time Generator is provided for the Timer/Counter1 PWM output pairs to allow driving external power control switches safely.
-The Dead Time Generator is a separate block that can be used to insert dead times (non-overlapping times) for the Timer/Counter1 complementary output pairs OC1x and $\overline{OC1x}$ when the PWM mode is enabled and the COM1x[1:0] bits are set to "01".
-See Figure 12-7 below.
+The dead time generator is provided for the Timer/Counter1 PWM output pairs to allow driving external power control switches safely.
+The dead time generator is a separate block that can be used to insert dead times (non-overlapping times) for the Timer/Counter1 complementary output pairs OC1x and OC1x when the PWM mode is enabled and the COM1x1:0 bits are set to "01".
+The sharing of tasks is as follows: the waveform generator generates the waveform output (OCW1x) and the dead time generator generates the non-overlapping PWM output pair from the waveform output.
+Three dead time Generators are provided, one for each PWM output.
+The non-overlap time is adjustable and the PWM output and it's complementary output are adjusted separately, and independently for both PWM outputs.